alexflo104/Used-Car-Data-Analysis/README.md

 # Used Car Data Analysis Project

-Hello, this is my first data analysis project where I want to use skills I have learned like SQL and Tableau but also skills that I want to use for the first time like Python for Data Analysis and R.
+Hello, this is my first data analysis project where I want to use skills I have learned like SQL, and PowerBI.

 The data I chose to use was used car data that I acquired from Kaggle.com.
 Used car data interested me because the automotive industry is something that piques my interest.
 I have always liked cars from how they look to watching them being raced on tracks.
 When I chose to do this project there were two interests, I wanted to combine cars and data analysis.